 - You will get to make a telephone call in order to call family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might get to keep wearing your own clothes, if not you you will be given a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to keep wearing your own clothes, if not you will be given a jumpsuit.

 Have you ever been arrested and gone through the jail intake procedure?
 If you have, please share your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any tips that will help other people get through the procedure?

 Tell Your Story

 Once you are able to post bail, you will be discharged from jail.
 Getting discharged will take anywhere from 10 minutes to all day.
 In simple terms, the faster you post bail, the faster you will be freed.
 It also can depend on whether or not you have a bond amount or if the magistrate must figure out the amount of bail to be set.
 For minor offenses, you will simply be booked and released on your own recognizance.
 If you have served a sentence in jail and are given a release date, you should plan to be released anywhere between the hours of 9am and 12pm.